thgreasi/datalist-polyfill/README.md

 ---
 ##Step 2: *Supporting older browsers*

-It's obvius that older browsers, without HTML5 support, will not give us the above result.
+It's obvious that older browsers, without HTML5 support, will not give us the above result.
 You can easily check which browsers support Datalists at [caniuse.com](http://caniuse.com/datalist).
 To provide support for them, we will make a JavaScript polyfill library.

 Some of them, including [IE 9](http://en.wikipedia.org/wiki/Internet_Explorer_9), will **remove** the option elements that we placed inside the datalist.
 So our first step is to preserve the option elements.
 This can easily be accomplished by surrounding them with a select element, as shown below.